nikhilkapooriitk/Obsidian/AutosarVault/Autosar/PduR (PDU Router).md

--> Responsible for routing the PDU to the respective Bus Specific Interface Modules -> Above the PduR module, all PDUs are protocol independent (Payload used instead of PDU id).
+- Responsible for routing the PDU to the respective Bus Specific Interface Modules
+- Above the PduR module, all PDUs are protocol independent.
 Below PduR, PDUs are directed to protocol specific modules.
--> PduR interacts with COM, DCM, IPduM, LinIf, CanIf, CanNm, FrIf FrNm, CanTp, FrTp modules
+- PduR interacts with COM, DCM, IPduM, LinIf, CanIf, CanNm, FrIf FrNm, CanTp, FrTp modules
 ![[Pasted image 20250625001854.png]]

 Pdu Router routing table contains static PDU ids.
 PDU Ids are used to determine the destination of an IPdu.